RoboJackets/software-training-old/projects/week_8/Instructions.md

 Next, append `next_point` to `new_path`.

 To calculate the cost of this new path, subtract the heuristic of the old path's last state from the old path's cost.
 Then, add the step cost to get from the old path's last state to the new point, and add the heuristic value for the new last point.
+Remember the A* cost should be the summation of the true cost to get to the new node plus the heuristic at that node.

 Finally, add a new entry to the frontier for this new path and cost: